TehMuffinMoo/ibPS/docs/NIOS/Profiles/New-NIOSConnectionProfile.md

 ```

 ### -GridName
-Specify the NIOS Grid Name in BloxOne DDI to use for the new connection profile.
+Specify the NIOS Grid Name in the Infoblox Portal to use for the new connection profile.

 Using this parameter will set the connection profile type to Federated.